manojk-sai/QuizPortfolioApp/README.md

 ## Roadmap ideas
 - Containerize services with Docker Compose for one-command startup.
-- Add role-based admin UI for managing quizzes.
 - Add test coverage reports and CI workflow.

 ---

-If you’re evaluating this project for a role, the codebase is intentionally organized to highlight production-ready practices: clear service boundaries, secure authentication, and a frontend that consumes well-structured APIs.
+If you’re evaluating this project for a role, the codebase is intentionally organized to highlight production ready practices: clear service boundaries, secure authentication, and a frontend that consumes well structured APIs.